Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-system-tables-eat-my-disk.md

 log_queries_cut_to_length         | 100000      | If query length is greater than specified threshold (in bytes), then cut query when writing to query log.
-Also limit length of printed query in ordinary text log. log_profile_events                | 1           | Log query performance statistics into the query_log and query_thread_log. log_query_settings                | 1           | Log query settings into the query_log.
+Also limit length of printed query in ordinary text log. log_profile_events                | 1           | Log query performance statistics into the query_log and query_thread_log. log_query_settings                | 1           | Log query settings into the query_log. log_queries_probability           | 1           | Log queries with the specified probabality.
 ```

 ## You can configure TTL